questdb/questdb-digitalocean/README.md

 ## Post setup

-The firewall settings explicitly deny port 9000 for security reasons.
-In case you need the web interface, run `ufw allow 9000/tcp` on the droplet.
+The firewall settings are disabled by default.
+To enable, run `ufw enable --force` on the droplet.